 With any business, there are ways to streamline processes and make sure everything goes according to the plan.
 There are also approaches that undermine the integrity and the efficiency of the business.
-An easy way to stay on track is to avoid common mistakes made by decorated apparel shops.
+An easy way to stay on track is to avoid common small business mistakes made by decorated apparel shops.

 When it comes to the operation of a decorated apparel shop, the owner seeks to minimize or eliminate issues that could prevent the company from being all that it can be.
 That requires awareness of the more critical failures that could be eroding the business and might even lead to an eventual collapse.
 Here are seven examples of failures that must be identified and corrected if your decorated apparel business is to thrive.

 One of the most common small business mistakes made is not setting expectations.
 There’s nothing new about salespeople making promises and leaving the details to those who have to come up with the solution.
 Unfortunately, it only takes one time of saying “yes” to a customer and not being able to deliver, to destroy your reputation.
 It’s not just about failing one customer.
 It’s also about getting a bad reputation, which is all too easy in the world of social media.

 The right software lets salespeople know exactly what can and cannot be done, in real-time.
 Using shop management software makes the lead time clear and keeps track of the resources on hand to manage the project.
 This efficiency keeps the sales team from making hasty promises and ensures that the customer’s expectations are met or even exceeded.

 Some customers supply the apparel they need to be customized while others will want to know what the shop has on hand that meets their needs.
 Either way, the business owner must be able to provide accurate numbers without delay.
 Imagine how embarrassing it would be to tell a customer there are 5,000 shirts in stock that are ideal for the job and then have to go back and admit there are only 3,000 on hand.